centroid457/threading_manager/README.md

-# threading_manager (v0.0.8)
+# threading_manager (v0.0.9)

 ## DESCRIPTION_SHORT
-Manage spawned threads
+manage spawned threads

 ## DESCRIPTION_LONG
-designed to working with spawned threads
+Designed to working with spawned threads

-note: maybe you dont need use it if you need only one class method - use direct qthread
+    NOTE: maybe you dont need use it if you need only one class method - use direct QThread

 ## Features